Androz2091/discord-data-package-explorer/README.md

 * Clone the repository.
 * Install the dependencies using `npm install` or `yarn install`.
 * Start the app using `npm run dev` or `yarn dev`!

+> Note: for testing purposes, you may append `?demo` to the URL to use the mocked data.